 And I find it incredible that God would use a memory with my brother to bring me healing.
 It was as if God was using David six months prior to his death, to prepare me for what was to come.
 To inadvertently gift me a verse that I could desperately cling to while my world was falling apart.
 I believe God created that moment, so that a year later, I could remember that moment and find hope.
 Something I’d been searching for, longing for, praying for.
 Hope that I would one day see my brother again.
 Hope that God would some day use my brother’s death to break and reshape me and others into more of His image and bring glory to Him.
 We may not see “the good” that can come from bad in our lifetime, but I know we will see it, if we can just hang on for the moment when Jesus brings us home.

 “When we read Romans 8:28 in its context we can give a positive answer to the questions of pain and suffering in the world.
 We may see nothing good come of misery and disaster in this world, but this world is not all of reality.
 There is an ‘until’; there is a place beyond the horizon of what our senses can apprehend, and it is more real and more lasting than what we experience in this mortal shell.
 God is using the present, even the miserable present, to conform us to the image of his Son.
 If we define the good as only what we can see in this life, then we have missed the whole point of this text” (Daniel B. Wallace).

 All things are not good.
 Cancer, financial hardship, abuse, divorce, suicide.
 None of these things are good.
-But God can bring good from ALL things in our lives if we will simply love Him.
+But there is an “until”.
+God can bring good from ALL things in our lives if we will simply love Him.
 He has promised us this.
 The only thing we have to do, is say yes to Jesus.